-Hardware costs are influenced by a number of factors.
-One of the most significant is the cost of the network, and this itself has a number of elements.
+One of the most significant costs is that of the network itself.
+This itself has a number of elements.
 The first of these is obtaining suitable spectrum.
-Conventionally, M2M solutions have been developed around legacy telephony based technologies - 2G/3G/LTE.
-Not only are these technologies not optimal for most M2M applications but spectrum costs have been high – for example the cost of spectrum for a UK-wide cellular network would be $1-2billion.
-Then the cost of deploying a network, with base station and terminal costs, would add more than $2billion.
-The influence of high spectrum costs has been clearly demonstrated with the 3G auctions, and now with the 4G auctions that are taking place around the world.
-With expenditure at that level, network fees inevitably have to be high if the operator’s investment is to be recouped, and a profit made.
+Conventionally, M2M solutions have been developed around legacy telephony based technologies – GPRS, 3G and LTE.
+Not only are these technologies not optimal for most IoT applications but spectrum licensing costs are significant – for example the cost of spectrum for a UK-wide cellular network would be $1-2billion.
+The high cost of access to the radio spectrum inevitably translates into a corresponding high cost of data transmission for the end user.

 Read more about Weightless: